 Dear Church Family and Friends:

-We are grateful to announce that we will be resuming our in-person worship service on Saturday, September 12, 2020 @ 11:00am.
+We are open for in-person worship services every Saturday morning beginning at 11 a.m.
 Our church board designated a reopening committee that has worked diligently to assess and evaluate local, state and federal guidelines and has put together a reopening plan based on their interpretation of current best practices.

 The blessing and privilege we have of being able to worship in-person as members of the body of Christ during this pandemic comes with responsibility no different than that bestowed upon us during any other period in time, as outlined in Philippians 2:1-4: